sgraciaguzman/notebook-setup/README.md

 ## How to make a copy of your virtual conda environment for uploading :
 Run anaconda prompt as admin
-Have your desired venv active ex.
+Have your desired venv active example
 ```
-conda activate myenv
+conda activate your_env_name
 ```
-*Replace myenv with the name of your env

 ```
 conda env export --from-history > environment.yml
 ```
+You might need to specify the path to where you would like to save your yml file in order to find it.
+This yml file contains everything needed to make identical conda environment.
+This yml should be included on any future repos for reproducibility.

 It seems that jupyterlab git package might not be compatible with installing a venv this way

+ q